 Superficies in Thailand needs more explanation.
 A right to superficies is explained below.
 If you are building a house in Thailand while married to a Thai you can ask your lawyer in Thailand to draft and file a superficies against the property.
-This would mean that since you cannot own the land in Thailand as a foreigner you can however own what is on top of the land.
-This tends to be a much better option if you are married to a Thai than the usufruct.
+This would mean that since you cannot own the land in Thailand as a foreigner.
+You can however own what is on top of the land.
+This tends to be a much better option if you are married to a Thai.
+It may be a better option than the usufruct.
 Speak to one of your lawyers about your best options in Thailand, your marriage and property.

-The superficies needs to be registered against the property title deed at the land office and normally this is done for 30 years.
-You can also add the option for renewal in the superficies agreement or an option to purchase the property if you don’t own it in your name already.
-If you are going to build on the land and you have registered the superficies you can also ask for compensation for improvement of the land by means of the building you built once the superficies expires.
+This needs to be registered against the property title deed at the land office.
+Normally this is done for 30 years.
+You can also add the option for renewal in the agreement.
+Also an option to purchase the property if you don’t own it in your name already.
+If you are going to build on the land and you have registered the superficies.
+You can also ask for compensation for improvements to the land by means of the building you built once it expires.

 Property in Thailand is a complex affair and it is always best to speak to a property lawyer in Thailand before you lease property or a family lawyer before you get married in Thailand.
 Most property agreements in Thailand tend to be settled before marriage as a protection of your property rights in the event of a divorce.